quocthanh18/LOL-V2/README.md

 In this project, I will be only using data from the highest tier of the game, which is Challenger, Grandmaster and Master.

 ## encryptedSummonerID
 The first step is to get the encryptedsummonerID of the players in the highest tier.
-As of right now, there are about 300 players in the Challenger tier and 700 players in the Grandmaster tier.
+As of right now, there are about 300 players in the Challenger tier, 700 players in the Grandmaster tier and about 8000 players in Master tier.
 I will be using the Riot API to get the encryptedsummonerID of these players using this [API](https://developer.riotgames.com/apis#league-exp-v4).
+We ended up with 7941 summonerIDs.
 ## PUUID
 After getting the encryptedsummonerID, I will be using this [API](https://developer.riotgames.com/apis#summoner-v4) to get their respective PUUID.